wilsonmar/drones/resources.md

-This article describes references for the project.
+This page provides references for the project.

+Companies in the arial

+## DJI

  * Kevin On – kevin.on@dji.com
  * dev@dji.com

+## Cyphyworks
+http://cyphyworks.com/ in Danvers, Massachusetts (north of Boston) from those who created iRobot vaccuum cleaners.

+## Others
 Real search and rescue people to provide perspective?